Cost of LivingUpdated May 2026

 Is the Alabama state average different from Huntsville's?

-Alabama's state average for rent prices is $1,593, which is actually higher than Huntsville's $1,552.
-Huntsville is one of the more affordable cities within Alabama for this category.
+Alabama's state average for rent prices is $1,007, which is lower than Huntsville's average of $1,171.
+This means Huntsville is on the pricier side even within its own state.

 ← All costs in HuntsvilleRent Prices in all cities →All Cost of LivingAlabama overviewCan I afford Huntsville?Living alone in HuntsvilleSalary needed in Huntsville